andrew/ultimate-awesome/README.md

 - [awesome-playgrounds](https://github.com/marcosnils/awesome-playgrounds) - List of awesome playgrounds.
 - [montreal](https://github.com/opensourcecities/montreal) - A directory of companies, people, and projects that are Open Source and from Montréal.
 - [awesome-dactyl](https://github.com/PotHix/awesome-dactyl) - A curated list of dactyl related keyboard projects.
+- [awesome-computercraft](https://github.com/tomodachi94/awesome-computercraft) - Useful libraries, programs, literature, and mods for ComputerCraft and its forks.
 - [awesome_dart_frog](https://github.com/VeryGoodOpenSource/awesome_dart_frog) - An awesome repo with Dart Frog articles, tutorials, plugins, and more!
 Created by Very Good Ventures.
 - [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
 - [awesome-android-learning](https://github.com/AndroidDeveloperBandung/awesome-android-learning) - 🤖 Curated list of awesome Android articles and resource .